JOE AVERY (The Twenty-Year Death)

 Bill Nelson has won over 500 accolades for his illustrations, including two gold medals from the New York Art Director’s Club, two silver medals from the Society of Illustrators, and more than 200 National Awards of Merit and Excellence presented by Communication Arts, Print, Graphis, and others.
 His work has appeared in magazines such as Time, Newsweek, TV Guide, The Atlantic Monthly, and The New Yorker, and he was chosen to illustrate the popular "Big Band" series of postage stamps for the U.S. Postal Service, the original art for which was later exhibited at the Norman Rockwell Museum.
 In addition to his impressive illustration career, Nelson is a nationally recognized doll-maker whose one-of-a-kind art dolls have made their way into the private collections of Demi Moore, Whoopi Goldberg, David Copperfield, and Bruce Willis, among others.

-GLEN ORBIK (Branded Woman, The Colorado Kid, The Wounded and the Slain, Blackmailer, Songs of Innocence, Money Shot, The Max, Fifty-to-One, House Dick, The Valley of Fear, Memory, Choke Hold, False Negative, Seduction of the Innocent, Web of the City, Joyland, The Secret Lives of Married Women, Odds On, Scratch One, Easy Go, Binary, Brainquake, Easy Death, Thieves Fall Out)
+GLEN ORBIK (Branded Woman, The Wounded and the Slain, Blackmailer, Songs of Innocence, Money Shot, The Max, Fifty-to-One, House Dick, The Valley of Fear, Memory, Choke Hold, False Negative, Seduction of the Innocent, Web of the City, Joyland, The Secret Lives of Married Women, Odds On, Scratch One, Easy Go, Binary, Brainquake, Easy Death, Thieves Fall Out, The Girl With the Deep Blue Eyes, Quarry In The Black)